SharpWoofer/Pocket-Chef/README.md

-# YourAppName
+# PocketChef

-Welcome to **YourAppName**, the one-stop digital platform that enhances your wellness and culinary journey.
+Welcome to **PocketChef**, the one-stop digital platform that enhances your wellness and culinary journey.
 Our robust application, built on the powerful MERN stack, offers a suite of interactive tools, from gym location services and calorie tracking to measurement conversion and a comprehensive recipe book.

 ## Features